tablelandnetwork/go-tableland/README.md

 - The JSON-RPC server is an HTTP server (Just for clarification.
 It could also be just a TCP server.)
 - The server is currently deployed as a `docker` container inside a [Compute Engine VM](https://console.cloud.google.com/compute/instances?project=textile-310716&authuser=1)
 - Configs can be passed with flags, config.json file or env variables (it uses the [uConfig](https://github.com/omeid/uconfig) package)
+- There is a Postgres database running inside the same [Compute Engine VM](https://console.cloud.google.com/compute/instances?project=textile-310716&authuser=1) as the container
+- For local development, there is a `docker-compose` file.
+Just execute `make up` to have the validator up and running.

 ## How to publish a new version